 Tips to avoid juggling two mortgages

 Buying a home can be a stressful process.
 Throw in having to time it right with selling your current property and the stress level rises.
 Should you put an offer on a home before you’ve sold your current property?
-You don’t want to juggle two mortgages if your current property doesn’t sell as quickly as you’d like, but if you wait to sell your property first and you haven’t secured your new home, where will you go?
+You likely don’t want to juggle two mortgages if your current property doesn’t sell as quickly as you’d like, but if you wait to sell your property first and you haven’t secured your new home, where will you go?

 Stress level: through the roof.
 Here we’ll help you break down your options and weigh your pros and cons.
 Just know you’re not alone in this common conundrum, and we can help you make it work.